P. F. Chang's: 2013–14 credit card breach

+In mid-2014, P.F.
+Chang's confirmed that a breach had occurred targeting credit and debit cards used at their restaurants.
+The breach was initially identified by Brian Krebs, a cybersecurity journalist.

 Menu

 The chain specializes in Asian fusion cuisine.
 Special items on their menu include their Chang's Lettuce Wraps, Chang's Spicy Chicken, Peking duck, and various types of sushi.
 Wine, specialty drinks, Asian beers, sake, cappuccino, and espresso are available outside standard beverage offerings.